Import and Configure Assets

 After setting up the asset connection, you can create multiple queries to import specific subsets of data.
 For example, you can import "just the admin users" or "just the laptops."
 This filtering is achieved by defining one or more import mapping configurations that determine which assets are imported from the parent source and how entries in the source map to imported assets in the Graylog asset schema.

-Once an asset connection is established, you have access to all existing mapping configurations.
+After an asset connection is established, you have access to all existing mapping configurations.
 You can then continue with the configuration wizard to define mapping configurations.

 A mapping configuration allows you to define the specific assets that you want to import from a source.
 It also gives you the option to determine what default values are applied.